Anjok07/ultimatevocalremovergui/README.md

 This application is a GUI version of the vocal remover AI created and posted by tsurumeso.
 This would not have been possible without tsurumeso's hard work and dedication!
 You can find tsurumeso's original command line version [here](https://github.com/tsurumeso/vocal-remover)

 A very special thanks to the main code contributor [DilanBoskan](https://github.com/DilanBoskan)!
-DilanBoskan, thank you for all of your support and hard work in helping bring this project to life!
+DilanBoskan, thank you for helping bring this project to life, your hard work is greatly appreciated.

 ## Installation

 The application was made with Tkinter for cross platform compatibility, so this should work with Windows, Mac, and Linux systems.
-I've only personally tested this on Windows 10 & Linux Ubuntu.
+This application has only been tested on Windows 10 & Linux Ubuntu.

 ### Install Required Applications & Packages